keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0130/index.md

 ---

 Keptn 0.13.0 provides UX improvements in the Bridge to the settings page.
 The Uniform and Secret screens have been moved into this page.
 Besides, the resource-service got mature enough and it is marked as beta.
-This service will replace the configuration-service to speed up the interactions with the Git repo.
+This service will soon replace the configuration-service to speed up the interactions with the Git upstream repo.
 Finally, this version of Keptn provides a beta support for [OIDC](https://openid.net/connect/) for Bridge, CLI, and Distributor.

 ---